LaurieWired/iOS_Reverse_Engineering/README.md

        └── + Many more supporting files
 ```

-## Finding the Application Entrypoint in code
+## Finding the Application Entrypoint in Code
 In order to find the entrypoint of an application, check the Info.plist file.
 A plist (property list) file is a structured data representation used by iOS as well as other *OS systems such as Mac.
 It is often for storing user settings and information about bundles and applications.
 These can be in an XML or binary format.
 Reading an XML plist is as simple as throwing the file in a text editor, but reading a binary plist requires some decoding to convert to a human-readable format.

 ### Reading a Binary Property List